 |P4 – 9 points||P9 - 4 points|

 The following rules apply for NDSOC Club Championship Points:

 1. Competitors must compete in at least 4 MSCA Championship Rounds in any normal Championship Year to be eligible for a trophy.

 2. One round can be dropped.
 For example, where there are 10 MSCA Championship Rounds in a Championship Year if a competitor runs in all 10, the best 9 results will count.
-Alternatively a competitor may elect to only run 9 rounds of choice.
+Alternatively, a competitor may elect to only run 9 rounds of their choice.